zeropaper/visual-fiha/README.md

 ### Capture

-The capture page is aimed to react to different inputs (audio, MIDI, mouse, keyboard, touch, etc.) and send back the result to the extension (that, in turn, broadcasted it to the display workers).
+The capture page is aimed to react to different inputs (audio, MIDI, mouse, keyboard, touch, etc.) and forward these inputs to the extension (that, in turn, broadcasts them to the display workers).

 #### Audio